talorlik/ldap-2fa-on-k8s/tf_backend_state/README.md

 The bucket policy in `main.tf` automatically uses the current caller's ARN via `data.aws_caller_identity.current.arn`. **No configuration needed!**

-- When running via GitHub Actions: The workflow automatically detects the assumed role's ARN and uses it
+- **Automatic Detection**: The bucket policy automatically detects and uses the current caller's ARN, whether it's:
-- When running locally: The scripts automatically assume the IAM role and Terraform detects the assumed role's ARN
+  - GitHub Actions OIDC-assumed role
+  - Locally assumed role (via scripts)
+  - Direct AWS credentials
+- **No Manual Configuration**: The `principal_arn` variable has been removed
-- The bucket policy always grants access to the current caller, eliminating the need for manual ARN configuration
+  - Bucket policy always grants access to the current caller
+  - Eliminates the need for manual ARN configuration
+  - Works seamlessly with both GitHub Actions and local execution
+- **Security**: Access is automatically restricted to the caller that creates the bucket, ensuring proper access control

 > [!NOTE]
 >